 If you are not able to pay off the IRS, we look at these factors.
 If you are young and healthy, we often look harder at doing an Offer In Compromise rather than requesting IRS Uncollectable Status.
 If you are young, and the IRS has a long time left on the statute of limitations for collection, it’s likely that your inability to pay isn’t going to be long term.
 As a younger person, you are more likely to earn enough money to get on your feet, in which case the IRS reserves the right to start collections again later.
 If that same young person instead did an Offer In Compromise and settled the debt, even if the person made a ton of money later, the IRS couldn’t touch it.
 So, while the circumstances could have allowed the solution to be uncollectible, the better solution would be an Offer In Compromise.

 On the other hand, let’s say it was an older couple that owed the money.
 If they were either on Social Security or some other retirement benefit, or at least close to receiving those benefits, perhaps Uncollectable Status with the IRS would be better because their income would be staying the same or going down.
 If there is no increase in income on the horizon, then the IRS would likely not restart collections and when the Statute of Limitations on collections expired, the tax would be completely eliminated!
 Having the taxes go away completely with no payment would be a better tax resolution than an Offer In Compromise, where some type of payment would have to be offered.
 In addition, if the older couple (or even the young person in the prior example) owned a significant asset, such as a home with lots of equity, the IRS would not accept an Offer In Compromise, because they could take the house and get paid in full.
-In this circumstance IRS Uncollectable Status could be the better solution, because in most cases the IRS would allow you to keep your home.
+In this circumstance, an OIC is not the best option because in most cases the IRS would allow you to keep your home.

 Any time the taxes are very old, we would want to review the Statute of Limitations to determine if the debt was going to expire soon.
 If so, then young or old or anywhere in between, we would want to take a very detailed look at Uncollectable Status.
 Any time the debt will just vanish soon due to the Statute of Limitations expiring, this is a top contender for Uncollectable.
 One of the disadvantages of an Offer In Compromise is that it extends the Statute of Limitations for collections.
 IRS Uncollectable Status DOES NOT extend the statute for collections, so can be the most beneficial solution even if you qualify for both.
 You have to admit that if the taxes will just go away on their own, it’s hard to find a better solution!
 Uncollectable Status could be the vehicle to facilitate that!